(xxi) Provisions

 Sensitivity analysis

-The following tables demonstrate the sensitivity to a reasonably possible change in exchange rates of various currencies with ', with all other variables held constant.
-The impact on the Company's profit before tax and equity is due to changes in the fair value of monetary assets and liabilities including non-designated foreign currency derivatives.
+The following tables demonstrate the sensitivity to a reasonably possible change in exchange rates of various currencies with INR, with all other variables held constant.
+The impact on the Company’s profit before tax and equity is due to changes in the fair value of monetary assets and liabilities including non-designated foreign currency derivatives.
 Refer Note 37 for details on foreign currency exposure.

 (c) Commodity price risk

 The Company's operating activities require the ongoing purchase of rock phosphates, phosphoric acid, sulphur and muriatic potash.
 All being international commodities is subject to price fluctuation on account of the change in the demand supply pattern and exchange rate fluctuations.
-The Company is not affected by the price volatility of the raw materials as government on a time to time basis, revises the subsidy rates payable to the fertiliser industry based on the market trend.
+The Company is not affected by the price volatility of the raw materials as government on a time to time basis, revises the subsidy rates payable to the fertilizer industry based on the market trend.

 For the purpose of the Company’s capital management, capital includes issued equity share capital and all other equity reserves attributable to the equity holders.
 The primary objective of the Company’s capital management is to maximise the shareholder value.
 The Company manages its capital structure and makes adjustments in light of changes in economic conditions and the requirements of the financial covenants.
 To maintain or adjust the capital structure, the Company may adjust the dividend payment to shareholders, return capital to shareholders or issue new shares.
 The Company monitors capital keeping in view the adequate interest and debt service coverage ratio.